UniFGVC: Universal Training-Free Few-Shot Fine-Grained Vision Classification via Attribute-Aware Multimodal Retrieval: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item We propose a universal training-free few-shot FGVC framework by recasting FGVC as a multimodal retrieval paradigm, which mitigates overfitting risks and achieves inherent category scalability as well as cross-task generalization. \item We meticulously design a Category Discriminative Visual Captioner (CDV-Captioner), generating discriminative,structured descriptions via reference-guided MLLM reasoning.
-CDV-Captioner can elicit the discriminative power of MLLMs as well as reduce the intervention of MLLM hallucination.
+Based on this, we construct a training-free multimodal retrieval pipeline.
+All training images are converted into attribute-enriched image-description pairs via CDV-Captioner.
+Then, arbitrary pre-trained vision and text encoders can be used in a plug-and-play manner to extract and fuse features into a multimodal template gallery.
+During inference, a target image follows the same process, and its multimodal features are matched against all templates via similarity calculation for category prediction.

+Notably, while the inference involves multi-step reasoning, the fully training-free nature of UniFGVC offers practical advantages in total cost and operational flexibility.
+Compared to methods requiring per-task fine-tuning, UniFGVC incurs a one-time cost to build the template gallery, which then supports zero-marginal-cost extension to novel categories.
+The inference relies on efficient forward passes and feature matching, and all components including MLLM and encoders can leverage lightweight or optimized variants to meet specific latency requirements, as discussed in Section~\ref{sec:eff}.

+Our contributions are summarized as follows: \begin{itemize} \item We propose UniFGVC, a universal training-free framework that fundamentally shifts the paradigm for few-shot FGVC from parameter fine-tuning to multimodal retrieval.
+This design decouples task adaptation from parameter updates through retrieval, and knowledge elicitation from model internals through generating explicit discriminative descriptions.
+Thereby, it preserves pre-trained knowledge and inherently ensures robust generalization.

+\item We propose CDV-Captioner, an attribute-aware module that tackles hallucination and non-discriminative descriptions by eliciting structured, attribute-enriched captions from MLLM through a reference-guided chain-of-thought reasoning process.

-\item We evaluate UniFGVC across 12 datasets.
-On average, it outperforms state-of-the-art few-shot FGVC methods by 5.52\%, with a notable 12.29\% gain on ImageNet, and even surpasses several fully-supervised MLLMs-based models.
-Ablation studies with different MLLMs and encoders further demonstrate the broad adaptability and effectiveness of our framework. \end{itemize}
+\item We extensively evaluate UniFGVC on 12 datasets.
+On average, it outperforms state-of-the-art few-shot FGVC methods by 4.62\%, with a notable gain of 12.31\% on ImageNet, and even surpasses several fully supervised MLLM-based models.
+Ablation studies with different MLLM and encoders further validate the broad adaptability and effectiveness of our framework.